 Keep that “open” sign out and hold on to your employees!
 You might want to learn about the new SBA programs that are available to most small businesses around the country!
 Our Government worked hard on creating a stimulus program that will help small businesses during this trying time.
-Of the $2 trillion dollar stimulus program, there is almost $350 billion dollars that is designated for small businesses.
+Of the $2 trillion dollar stimulus program, there are almost $350 billion dollars that are designated for small businesses.

 Who will qualify for these new stimulus programs from the SBA?

 Depending on which of the programs you apply for, there are a different set of guidelines for each one.
 There are two known loan programs that are associated with the COVID-19, the Paycheck Protection Program dubbed “PPP”, and the Economic Injury Disaster Loan Program dubbed “EIDL”.
 Both have its benefits and both seem very aggressive when reviewing its guidelines.
 Please keep in mind that there is very little information available for these programs, when our management team reached out to the SBA help desk, they too were not able to answer all of the questions we had for them.
 So, we will only be able to list the information we’ve learned thus far.
 If you are in need of some emergency capital, the SBA claims their EIDL has the ability to release funds up to $10,000 in as little as three days!
 Not only that, but this is considered a grant that is not required to be paid back!
 Learn more here.(link to our own page I made for this program)

 SBA (7a) Paycheck Protection Program (PPP)